 2) Lots and lots of fluids are key here to flushing whatever unfavorable virus or buggie you have going on in your body.
 Now a good place to start is with good old fashioned water, spring or filtered.
 Drink as much water as you can muster.
 When we get run down, it's these times we actually forget to drink, so make it important.
 It's far too easy to become dehydrated when you're under the weather.

 Other great choices for fluids are herbal teas.
-I especially Traditional Medicinals Teas.
+I especially like Traditional Medicinals Teas.
 Keeping a couple boxes of their Seasonal Sampler would be a good step for some healthy teas for immune wellness if you aren't a tea snob with a bunch of loose teas like I am.

 Raw organic coconut water is another winner.
 You want raw to avoid heat killing the beneficial nutrients and organic to avoid the heavy pesticides.
 Coconut water is the clear liquid inside young coconuts.
 It is packed full of electrolytes that the body loses do to dehydration or loss of sweat.